juju/docs/src/en/commands.md

    will interpret these constraints in order to decide what kind of machine to allocate.

-   If a container type is specified (e.g. "lxc"), then add machine will allocate a container of that type on a new provider-specific machine.
+   If a container type is specified (e.g. "lxd"), then add machine will allocate a container of that type on a new provider-specific machine.
 It is also possible to add containers to existing machines using the format
    <container type>:<machine number>.
 Constraints cannot be combined with
    deploying a container to an existing machine.
-The currently supported container types are: lxc, lxd, kvm.
+The currently supported container types are: lxd, kvm.

    Manual provisioning is the process of installing Juju on an existing machine and bringing it under Juju's management; currently this requires that the